Kyleh2420/ESE224-MidtermProject/README.md

   * changed how we read from randomEvents text file.
 We read two int values for hp and balance changes and then a string phrase for the text line to display.
   * migrated lines storage to a vector instead of an array.
   * fixed(hopefully) getRandomEvents().
+#### 10/26
+* Kyle
+  * Added random enemy selector to the default constructor.
+Now takes the floor level as input, and will generate a random enemy out of the selected text files.
+  * Next steps: Upgrade weapon class to create a little shop for the user to spend their money to buy weapons.
+  * Next steps: Integrate an actual combat sequence.
+Each hp drained from the enemy is another coin in the player's pocket.

 # ESE224-MidtermProject